aisha1021/aisha1021/README.md

 # Hi there, I'm Aisha! 👋

 Welcome to my GitHub!
-I am a Junior at Hunter College in New York City, studying Computer Science.
+I am a Senior at Hunter College in New York City, studying Computer Science with minors in Mathematics and Business.
 I'm an aspiring machine learning engineer with a love for all things data, coding, and problem-solving.
-My projects dive into AI, geospatial analysis, and web development, all driven by a passion for impactful technology.
+My projects dive into AI, geospatial analysis, and web development.

----

-### About Me
-I'm Aisha, a creative coder and lifelong learner.
-From predicting lake water quality with satellite data to building useful web apps, I’m always up for a new tech challenge.
-When I’m not coding, I’m probably exploring a new city, crafting, or enjoying a delicious bowl of ramen! 🌎 🍜

 ---